Die Cutting – How and When to Use it

 Think of a piece of paper and you think of a flat, rectangular plane - look around your desk and you’ll no doubt have a few examples right in front of you.
-Paper is usually just viewed as a passive, 2D canvass but advanced print and finishing techniques can make the actual paper an integral part of your marketing message, giving it an extra dimension and an interactive element people can engage with.
+Paper is usually just viewed as a passive, 2D canvas but advanced print and finishing techniques can make the actual paper an integral part of your marketing message, giving it an extra dimension and an interactive element people can engage with.

-Drawing Attention to a specific element
+Drawing attention to a specific element

-A well-executed die cut can also showcase a specific image, drawing the viewers focus and inviting them to use their sense of touch which leads us nicely to . . .
+A well-executed die cut can also showcase a specific image, drawing the viewer’s focus and inviting them to use their sense of touch which leads us nicely to . . .